icloud-photos-downloader/icloud_photos_downloader/README.md

 ```
 > [!TIP]
 > This feature can also be used to check and verify that the session is still authenticated.

-## FAQ

-Nuances of working with the iCloud or a specific operating system are collected in the [FAQ](FAQ.md).
-Also, check [Issues](https://github.com/icloud-photos-downloader/icloud_photos_downloader/issues).

 ## Contributing